An Unfortunate Truth

 7Of single mothers under 30, only 7% have finished college nationwide.The Shriver Report

 150MAround the world, 150 million girls under age 18 are victims of sexual violence each year.
 UNIFEM

 No country in the world can say they have achieved gender equality.

 "Empowerment" is a word we hear often, but what exactly does it mean for women and girls?
 Simply put, women and girls are empowered when they are free to act in their own best interest.

 We dream of a world where women and girls have the resources and opportunities they need to reach their full potential, live free from violence, and of course, live their dreams.

-Our mission is to improve the lives of women and girls through programs leading to social and economic empowerment.
+Our mission is to provide women and girls with access to the education and training they need to achieve economic empowerment.